vackosar/vackosar.github.io/_posts/2023-10-29-Encoder-only-Decoder-only-vs-Encoder-Decoder-Transfomer.md

 In this older pre-RLHF paper, [Encoder-decoder models trained with masked language modeling achieve the best zero-shot performance after multitask finetuning](https://arxiv.org/pdf/2204.05832.pdf).

-For details, there is [a difference between decoder-only causal and prefix LM](https://arxiv.org/pdf/1910.10683.pdf):
+For details, there is [a difference between decoder-only causal and prefix LM](https://arxiv.org/pdf/1910.10683.pdf).
+Prefix-LM has a section that has non-causal (bidirectional attention) token dependencies like BERT:
 ![encoder-decoder-language-model-prefix-lm.png](/images/encoder-decoder-language-model-prefix-lm.png)

 ### How to Choose?
-Personally, I will choose based on what pretrained model is available and howeasy is it to adopt it for the task at hand.
+Personally, I will choose based on what pretrained model is available and how easy is it to adopt it for the task at hand.
 It is unclear what architecture may be the best from the start.
 Perhaps minor consideration could be following:

 - decoder-only: strong at text generation tasks (models for prompting, chatting)